Barney-s2/T2rWithStore/README.md

 1> Create email listings with additional capabilities (customers/user toggling at admin level only) in Django.

 # Todays Status:
 The site should be operational and run bug free with Post or Update checks in place.

-# Credits:
-Thanks to Mitch Tabian at CodingWithMitch.com for his project help Building A Website With Django.
-I would also like to thank Nick Walters for his expertise with Django stripe membership.